Circular Geodesics in Tidal Charged Black Hole: Introduction

+It should be noted that ISCO plays an important role in the context of accretion disk theory~\cite{hart}.
+For example to compute the binding energy and to estimate the temperature of accretion disk by using the {Eddington} luminosity, it is {very} important to know the ISCO radius~\cite{st}. {On the other hand}, CPO is {played an important role} to determine the QNM frequency in the the eikonal approximation which is related to the Lyapunov exponent and which determines the instability time scale of the null circular {geodesics}.

-BH solutions arises not only in general relativity and string theory, but also in brane-world gravity models.
-There has been many brane-world models with extra dimensions in which the standard model fields live on a three-brane and only gravity propagate in the bulk\cite{arkani,dvali,rs,roy,land,gingrich}.
-Such large extra spatial dimensions and TeV scale quantum gravity may open up the possibility that microscopic BHs could be produced and detected at the CERN Large Hadron Collider(LHC)\cite{casadio,gingrich}.
-Thus it is important to investigate all of the implications of the Randall-Sundrum models\cite{rs} for particle accelerators.
-A class of Randall-Sundrum(RS) solutions have been found in which the solution is a RN metric with the electric charge replaced by a \emph{tidal charge}.
-Now we will called it RS tidal charged BH\cite{narit}.
+BH solutions {arose} not only in general relativity and string theory, but also in brane-world gravity models.
+There has been many brane-world models with extra dimensions in which the standard model fields live on a three-brane and only gravity propagate in the bulk~\cite{arkani},\cite{dvali},\cite{rs},\cite{roy},\cite{land},\cite{gingrich}.
+Such large extra spatial dimensions and TeV scale quantum gravity may {opened} up the possibility that microscopic BHs could be produced and detected at the CERN Large Hadron Collider (LHC)~\cite{casadio},\cite{gingrich}.
+Thus it is {quite natural} to investigate all of the implications of the Randall-Sundrum model~\cite{rs} for particle accelerators {which are related to the study of the geodesic motion of the test particle}.
+A class of Randall-Sundrum~(RS) solutions have been found in which the solution is a Reissner Nordstr{\o}m~(RN) metric with the electric charge replaced by a \emph{tidal charge}~\footnote{ A tidal charge is a dimensionless quantity which generates via gravitional effects from fifth dimension which is localized on a 3-brane.
+This quantity may have positive or negative values.} Now we shall called it Dadhich-Maartens-Papadopoulos-Rezania~(DMPR) BH~\cite{roy} or RS tidal-charged BH~\cite{narit} or simply tidal charged BH.